benb123/VZ200ExpansionCase/README.md

-# VZ 200 Expansion Case

-*** WORK IN PROGRESS - this design looks fine has not been 3D printed or tested at this time. ***
+# What is this?

 A FreeCAD Expansion case for the VZ200.

 The original dimension have been used as best able to determine so that this case is suitable for recreating existing available hardware.
+The 3D model has been printed and fits the VZ200 expansion port OK.

+Looking at the measurements, an 44x2 pin edge connector (last seen here https://www.ebay.com.au/itm/5pc-Industrial-Card-Edge-Slot-Socket-Connector-22x2P-44P-2-54mm-0-1-Right-Angle/133446391140) will fit.

+# Credits

-Replica Model Author: Ben Beazley
+Replica FreeCAD Model Author: Ben Beazley

 Thanks to David Maunder for providing the dimensions for this work. :-)

 ## Project Status

-    1 DONE: Bottom Cover/Base
-    2 DONE: Top cover basics
-    3 DONE: Top cover grills on left and right sides
-    4 DONE: Edge connector cover at front of expansion.
-    5 Refinements to match better the original design (feedback).
+- Waiting on any refinements to match better the original design (feedback).

+# Contact the Author

+Please find me (Ben Beazley) and other like-minded enthusiasts in the "VZ200 VZ300 Laser210 Laser310 fans" Facebook group. :-)

-# LICENSE
+# License

-This case is free for private use but not for sale without the author's consent.
+This case is free for private use but not for sale *without the author's consent*.

-No permission has been granted to print and sell!
+Basically, no permission has been granted to print and sell without any further effort on your part besides 3D printing!